brevzin/brevzin.github.io/_posts/2022-02-13-projections-function-adaptors.md

 #### `ranges::lower_bound`

-In keeping with my `vector<Point> points` object from earlier, let's say I now what to start maintaining my points in sorted order, including subsequent inserts.
+In keeping with my `vector<Point> points` object from earlier, let's say I now want to start maintaining my points in sorted order, including subsequent inserts.
 But I don't want to sort it fully lexicographically, I just want to sort it by just the x-coordinate.
 And once I do that, I want to look for a particular x-coordinate using a binary search.

 With the C++17 algorithms, that would look like: